Leo T

 Leo T is a dwarf galaxy situated in the Leo constellation and discovered in 2006 in the data obtained by Sloan Digital Sky Survey.
-The galaxy is located at the distance of about 420 kpc from the Sun and moves away from the Sun with the velocity of about 35 km/s.
+The galaxy is located at the distance of about 409 kpc and is moving away with a velocity of about 35 km/s.
 The velocity with respect to the Milky Way is around −60 km/s implying a slow infall onto the Milky Way.
 Leo T is classified as a transitional object ('T' in the name) between dwarf spheroidal galaxies (dSph) and dwarf irregular galaxies (dIrr).
 Its half-light radius is about 180 pc.

 Leo T is one of the smallest and faintest galaxies in the Local Group—its integrated luminosity is about 40,000 times that of the Sun (absolute visible magnitude of about −7.1).
 However, its mass is about 8 million solar masses, which means that Leo's mass to light ratio is around 140.
 A high mass to light ratio implies that Leo T is dominated by dark matter.

 Neutral hydrogen and star formation

 The stellar population of Leo T consists of both old and young stars.
 The old stars probably formed from 12 to 6 billion years ago.
 The metallicity of these old stars is very low at [Fe/H] ≈ −2.02 ± 0.54, which means that they contain 100 times less heavy elements than the Sun.
 The observed old stars are primarily red giants, although a number of horizontal branch stars and red clump stars were also discovered.
 After a pause star formation activity resumed about 1 billion years ago resulting in a generation of blue young stars.
 These young stars, which comprise only about 10% of all stellar mass, appear to be more concentrated at the center of Leo T than the old population.
 Currently there is no star formation in this galaxy.

-Leo T contains significant amount of neutral hydrogen (HI) gas with the mass of about 2.8 solar masses, which is three times more than the mass of the stars in this galaxy.
+Leo T contains significant amount of neutral hydrogen (HI) gas with the mass of about 280,000 solar masses, which is three times more than the mass of the stars in this galaxy.
+As of 2023, it is the least massive galaxy known to contain neutral gas.
 The gas includes two main components: cool gas in the center of the galaxy with a temperature of about 500 K and warm gas distributed throughout Leo T with a temperature of 6,000 K. The density of this gas is, however, not enough on average for star formation, which indicates that local processes have a role.
 Still the presence of hydrogen gas implies that in the future the galaxy will begin forming stars again.

 Leo T galaxy may have formed when a small dark matter halo started accretion of gas some time after the reionization epoch.
 Later this gas gave birth to the first generation of old stars.